 The first of these occurred on May 10, 1775, when Ethan Allen and the Green Mountain Boys, accompanied by Benedict Arnold, silently rowed across Lake Champlain from present-day Vermont and captured the fort in a swift, late-night surprise attack.
 The capture was the first offensive victory for American forces and secured the strategic passageway north and opening the way for the American invasion of Canada later that year.

 The American army invasion of Canada that began in late 1775 was collapsing and the American forces ultimately retreated to Ticonderoga, digging in and preparing for a British counter attack.
-Under the command of Horatio Gates the dug miles of new earthworks and defenses to house the nearly 13,000 men stationed at Ticonderoga and the newly constructed works on Mount Independence, across Lake Champlain.
-In addition the ship of Benedict Arnold’s lake fleet were armed and outfitted before sailing north to face the British.
+Under the command of Horatio Gates, they dug miles of new earthworks and defenses to house the nearly 13,000 men stationed at Ticonderoga and the newly constructed works on Mount Independence, across Lake Champlain.
+In addition, the ships of Benedict Arnold’s lake fleet were armed and outfitted here before sailing north to face the British.
 The Battle of Valcour Island in October, 1776 was an American defeat, but slowed the British who advanced to Ticonderoga and found the American army strongly entrenched, with the winter closing in.
-They returned to Canada.
-Leaving the Americans in control of the strategic position.
+They returned to Canada, leaving the Americans in control of the strategic position.